trueChazza/laravel-ease/README.md

 Laravel Ease provides a simple, yet powerful way to quickly develop, view, and gauge your Vue components - safely isolated from your application.
 <br/>
 <br/>
-Think Storybook - but hold the steroids!
+A Storybook alternative - but hold the steroids!
 <br/>
 <br/>
 Quick and easy to set up, with familiar Laravel driven configuration, now makes Vue component development a cinch.